esentri/domainlifecycles/readme.md

 | Domain Events, Spring based Transaction Support (Spring Boot 3 only)  | org.springframework:spring-tx                                                                  | tested with 6.1.5       |
 | Domain Events, Jakarta JTA Support                                    | (JTA Provider implementation) e.g.: Atomikos com.atomikos:transactions-jta                     | tested with 6.0.0       |
 | Logging                                                               | (SLF4J Provider) e.g.: ch.qos.logback:logback-classic                                          | tested with 1.5.3       |

+Run `./gradle dependencies` on the main project or any of the submodules to get a complete overview of the dependencies that must be provided on the target applications runtime classpath.

 Newer or even older versions which are not tested might still work!
 Just try it.